 Step 3: Form leg of lamb into as even of a cylinder as possible and tie it every 2 inches with butchers’ twine.

 Step 4: Slide spit through the center of the lamb and clamp both ends with rotisserie forks.

 Step 5: Place the lamb on rotisserie, set to high heat.
-Add a drip pan under the lamb to catch drippings.
+Add a roasting pan under the lamb to catch drippings.
 Allow the lamb to cook for 40 minutes or until internal temp reaches 130°F as read on a reliable quick read thermometer for medium rare.
 Watch the video below and see how the boneless leg of lamb is self-basted as it spins away.

 Step 6: Remove lamb from rotisserie and allow to rest for 10 minutes before slicing.
 Carry over cooking will bring lamb up to 135°F-140°F degrees as it rests.

-Make this Rotisserie Boneless Leg of Lamb recipe:
+Make this Boneless Leg of Lamb Roast: